KaiMiyazawa/KaiMiyazawa/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+- 🎓 I'm a student at 42Tokyo.
+- 🏫 I'm a member of the Language Information Science Laboratory at the university.
 - 🌱 I’m currently learning ML, CS, NLP, Financial Engneering.
 - 📫 How to reach me: miyazawa.kai.nekochan222@gmail.com
 - Twitter: [@ronge_nekozuki](https://twitter.com/ronge_nekozuki)